With the summer transfer window coming to an end, Sid Lowe says Barcelona will probably have to overpay to get Neymar to Camp Nou.

 - When does the 2019-20 La Liga season start?

-Barca president Josep Maria Bartomeu is leading the negotiations with Messi's father, Jorge, who also acts as his agent.
+Barca president Josep Maria Bartomeu will lead the negotiations with Messi's father, Jorge, who also acts as his agent.
 There's a clause in Messi's contract to extend the terms by an additional 12 months until 2022, but Bartomeu is keen to reach a completely new agreement to tie him to the club for four more years, when he will be 36.

 Top 30 players under 21 in men's soccer

 Freddy Adu: 'I'm not ready to give it up'

 - Viewers' guide: Stream ESPN+ in U.S. - Follow Transfer Talk LIVE - Fantasy: Set lineups, check scores!